 Students who enroll in Dual Enrollment courses are responsible for verifying the high school credit and applicable GPA calculation that will be received for the course.
-Students may visit our website to request a class be reviewed for approval, if the course is not already on the approved list.
-Requests for approval of new dual enrollment courses must be submitted by September 1 for consideration in the following year's curriculum catalog.
+STUDENTS MUST VERIFY THAT THE COURSE YOU ARE REQUESTING IS ON THE APPROVED DUAL ENROLLMENT LIST.
+If the course is NOT the list credit may NOT be awarded.